 The Great Mosque in Djenné city, Mali which is in West Africa, is 100m long and 40m wide, the world’s largest mud brick building.
 The architecture of this mosque and other adobe buildings were made by artists and craftsmen of various generations, making them impermeable to rainwater.

-8. National Mosque of Malaysia
+8. National Mosque of Malaysia in Kuala Lumpur

-9. Jumeirah Mosque, Dubai
+9. Jumeirah Mosque in Dubai in UAE

 This mosque, with a 16-meter-high dome, and two 40-meter-high minarets, and a very luxurious pulpit, is an example of modern Islamic architecture.
 In fact, the facade of the mosque has been made of cream-colored pink stones.
 The image of the mosque as one of the symbols of the city is printed on 500 Dirham notes.